 Was there anything specific that inspired you to start the podcast?

 Yes, there was!
 A few years ago I encountered the great artist Geoffrey Holder, or more specifically, his vast book collection.
 Geoffrey, himself a multi-hyphenate (dancer, singer, director, fashion designer, costume designer, actor, painter), collected books across a broad spectrum, from stage design, art, and fashion, to mythology, the occult, and erotica.
 Being one whose work crosses multiple disciplines, it’s not only challenging explaining to people what you do, but also finding mentors to model after.
 With Geoffrey I felt a kindred creative spirit, and realized these books were a roadmap; Geoffrey left behind a blueprint to creativity, and a very Black, polymathic way of expression.
 Unfortunately he is no longer with us, but my aim with the podcast is to collect multiple blueprints, a tribe of mentors for the current and future crop of Black creativity.

-You shot the most recent cover of Vanity Fair, the magazine’s first Black photographer to shoot the cover.
+You shot the July/August 2020 cover of Vanity Fair, the magazine’s first Black photographer to shoot the cover.
 What message do you want your cover to convey to the magazine’s readers?